Comment on page

 - Debugging information

 The Network Manager is the core controlling component of a multiplayer game.
-To get started, create an empty game object in your starting Scene, and add the Network Manager component.
+To get started, create your new Network Manager from the Script Template included with Mirror, create an empty game object in your starting Scene, and add the newly created Network Manager component.
 The newly added Network Manager component looks like this:

 The Inspector for the Network Manager in the Editor allows you to configure and control many things related to networking.